vstinner/unicode_book/programming_languages.rst

 :ref:`UTF-16 surrogate pair <surrogates>`) in a narrow mode. ``chr()`` and ``ord()`` supports non-BMP characters in both modes.

-Python 3 uses U+DC80—U+DCFF character range to store undecodable bytes with the ``surrogateescape`` error handler, described in the `PEP 383`_ (*Non-decodable Bytes in System Character Interfaces*).
+Python 3 uses U+DC80—U+DCFF character range to store :ref:`undecodable bytes <undecodable>` with the ``surrogateescape`` error handler, described in the `PEP 383`_ (*Non-decodable Bytes in System Character Interfaces*).
 It is used for filenames and environment variables on UNIX and BSD systems.
 Example: